alexthiery/10x_neural_tube/README.md

 This repository contains the required code to run the entire alignment and downstream analysis pipeline.
 For those who would like to re-run the analysis, the following files should be downloaded:

 - to run the analysis including the alignment, the raw fastq sequencing files can be found [here]().
-- to run the downstream analysis from the UMI counts generated from 10x Genomics Cell Ranger are embedded can be found within the repository [here]("./alignmentOut/cellrangerCounts_renamed").
+- to run the downstream analysis from the UMI counts generated from 10x Genomics Cell Ranger are embedded can be found within the repository [here]("./NF-10x_alignment/cellrangerCounts").

 </br>

 #
 ## Analysis pre-requisites

 The pipeline is run using Nextflow and Docker to ensure reproducibility.
-The repository can be called directly from GitHub, so to re-run the analysis you just need to install [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html#installation) and [Docker](https://docs.docker.com/get-docker/).
+To re-run the analysis you just need to install [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html#installation) and [Docker](https://docs.docker.com/get-docker/).

 If you are wanting to run the downstream analysis interactively outside of Nextflow, you still need to download Docker and you will also need to download this repository.